 What is income inequality?

-It's the American dream: that through hard work, every citizen has the opportunity to achieve success and prosperity.
+The American dream tells us that, through hard work, every citizen has the opportunity to achieve success and prosperity.
 And perhaps that is why income inequality has become such a compelling issue throughout the United States: because the debate over its extent, its effects, and the policies proposed to alleviate it strikes at the heart of what "opportunity" means.

 The phrase "income inequality" refers to statistics which show an increasing disparity in income between the highest and lowest earners.